OfficeDev/teams-toolkit/docs/fx-core/spfx-help.md

 For SPFx app, Teams Toolkit uses Yeoman Generator for scaffolding.
 This requires both [Yeoman CLI](https://github.com/yeoman/yo) and the correct SPFx generator version to be installed.

 ### Error message
-SPFx scaffolding could fail due to unsuccessful execution of above command.
+SPFx scaffolding could fail due to unsuccessful installation of above prerequisites:

 #### _"We've encountered some issues when trying to install prerequisites under HOME/.fx folder"_